Minnowo/discord-file-uploader/README.md

  - you're gonna want to set the delay based off how long it takes you to upload files because discord rate limits file uploads if they're consistent and fast, i haven't had any problems with 15 seconds or more

- - this script doesn't have a pause/close hotkey so BE CARFUL as it uses the mouse and keyboard to simulate user input, it's recommended that you use command prompt or something that kills the script when it closes to allow easy closing paired with a high enough delay that you can move the mouse
+ - **this script doesn't have a pause/close hotkey so BE CARFUL as it uses the mouse and keyboard to simulate user input**, it's recommended that you use command prompt or something that kills the script when it closes to allow easy closing paired with a high enough delay that you can move the mouse

 ### Usage